thirdweb-dev/unity-sdk/README.md

 - **Cross-Platform Consistency:** No behavioral differences between platforms.
 What you see in the editor is what you get in WebGL, Standalone, and Mobile runtime platforms.

 ## Note:
-To achieve full .NET core functionality for WebGL, we include [WebGLThreadingPatcher](https://github.com/VolodymyrBS/WebGLThreadingPatcher), which makes async tasks blocking on the main thread.
+To achieve full .NET core functionality for WebGL, we include a modified version of [WebGLThreadingPatcher](https://github.com/VolodymyrBS/WebGLThreadingPatcher), which makes async tasks blocking on the main thread.
 This is due to Unity's lack of support for C# multithreading in WebGL.
 This mainly affects InAppWallet initial creation (not session resuming).

 # Getting Started